 Dr. Hartley Banack

-Megan Zeni is a PhD student in the faculty of education at UBC (EDCP) with over 20 years of K-7 classroom teaching experience.
-Megan currently teaches in a public school outdoor classroom and is an advocate for the social, emotional and cognitive benefits of outdoor and garden classrooms beyond the preschool years.
-She consults extensively on garden classroom start up and maintenance, as well as practical tips for joyful learning with all sorts of loose parts outdoors.
-Her research interests include teacher perceptions of risk, playful inquiry outdoors, and capacity building opportunities for normalizing outdoor cross-curricular learning in BC schools.
+Megan Zeni is a PhD candidate in the faculty of education at UBC (EDCP) who brings over 25 years of K-7 public school teaching experience to her research.
+Her research interests include pedagogies of place and play in the elementary school context.
+Megan currently teaches in a public school outdoor and garden classroom and consults extensively on garden classroom start up and maintenance, as well as practical tips for joyful learning with all sorts of loose parts outdoors.
 Follow her learning journey at www.meganzeni.com

 Born in Vancouver, Jason has called the city home his whole life.
 In addition, Jason has been lucky enough to explore, not just the wilderness just outside the city limits, but the great outdoors around the world.
 From mountaineering in the St. Elias range in Canada, to rock climbing in the deserts of Australia, to scuba diving in the Caribbean, to hiking in Iceland, Jason has listened to the call of the wild and answered to the best of his ability.
 A teacher for the past 10 years, Jason is passionate about hands-on learning experiences, and has done his best to encourage his students to explore the natural world.